dmurph/agents/investigation_doc_template.md

 ## Risk Analysis

 Call out any found risks or concerns, and how they might be solved or not solved by different solutions.

-## Testing Plan
+## Testing Analysis

 Elaborate all possible testing fixtures that could be used, with analysis on how appropriate they are.

 }

 ## Meta

+{
-{ Common investigation subjects:
+Common investigation subjects:
 - Is there dead code, or newly dead code with changes?
 - How do we build this code?
 What targets include it?
 - Are there existing tests that test this code, and which targets they are in